 - The company borrows money from a shareholder

-- One shareholder’s holding is divided amongst several others (for example, their children in the event of their passing)
+- One shareholder’s holding is divided amongst several others (for example, their children in the event of their death)

 The benefits of having a shareholder agreement in place

-- Provides guidance in situations of deadlock - In addition to the above, a shareholder agreement will outline what course of action should be taken if a deadlock situation occurs, e.g., through meetings and voting systems.
+- Provides guidance in situations of deadlock - A shareholder agreement will outline what course of action should be taken if a deadlock situation occurs, e.g. through meetings and voting systems.

 - Assists with overall company management - Details on how the management of the company should be undertaken can be outlined in a shareholder agreement (along with the company’s Articles of Association).
 This detail can include what the structure of the company should look like, the nature of the business, how transactions and clients are to be dealt with, the aims of the business and its obligations and which actions require unanimous or majority shareholder consent.

-- Can outline competition restrictions - A shareholder agreement can outline protective measures for the shareholders and the company itself in terms of non-competition.
-(N.B.
-It’s recommended that you take legal advice on any competition restrictions before including them in the agreement, due to the fact that such issues can quickly become contentious.)
+- Can outline competition restrictions - A shareholder agreement can outline protective measures for the shareholders and the company itself in terms of non-competition both during and after a shareholder’s tenure at the company.

 - Provides a mechanism for issuing and transferring shares - An agreement can include provisions governing the issue of and transfer of shares to another party by way of outlining the rights and powers as to the transfer, along with providing structure for the procedure involved in the valuation of the worth of the shares.

-- Establishes shareholders’ rights, powers and restrictions - Importantly, an agreement will bring clarification as to the rights, powers and restrictions of both the majority and minority shareholders.
-It will also set out the process that needs to be adhered to as to how a new shareholder can purchase shares.
+- Establishes shareholders’ rights, powers and restrictions - Importantly, an agreement will clarify the rights, powers and restrictions of both the majority and minority shareholders.
+It will also set out the process that needs to be adhered to for a new shareholder to purchase shares.

 What constitutes a breach of a shareholder agreement?